Understanding & Reducing the Risk of STIs

-It gives you more coverage.
+Internal condoms give you more coverage.
 Because the outer ring coves more of your skin, it offers a little more protection against STIs that are spread through skin-to-skin contact, like HPV and herpes.

-Female (internal) condoms give you control.
+Internal condoms give you control.
 You can wear an internal condom even if the person you’re having sex with won’t wear a condom.

 Never use an external condom and an internal condom together.
 Friction between the condoms will break both condoms.